jbock-java/jbock/README.md

   System.out.println("Invalid input.
 This has already been printed to stderr.");
 }
 if (parseResult.helpPrinted()) {
-  System.out.println("The user has passed the --help param.
-Usage info has been printed to stdout.");
+  System.out.println("The user has passed the --help param. " +
+   "Usage info has already been printed to stdout.");
 }
 Optional<MyArguments> result = result.result();
 result.ifPresent(this::runTheBusinessLogicAlready);
 ````

+Note that neither `parseOrExit` nor `parse` will *ever* throw an exception
+or return `null`.

 ### Runtime modifiers